Caterpillars are the larval stage of insects, which undergo metamorphosis to become butterflies, moths, or skippers.

 It belongs to the family Megalopygidae, which includes the green tiger moth and other species, including yellow swallowtail butterflies and geometrid moths.

-The black swallowtail butterfly is among the most beautiful insects on earth, and one of its distinguishing features is its yellow stripes along each side of its body.
+The black swallowtail butterfly is among the most beautiful insects on earth.
+One of its distinguishing features is its yellow stripes along each side of its body.

-These stripes are called paterae (singular) or Aptera (plural).
-They may be reddish-brown or greenish-brown, depending on what color they were born as!
+These stripes are called paterae (singular) or aptera (plural).
+Depending on their birth color, they may be reddish-brown or greenish-brown.

 In addition to having these colorful patterns on their bodies, they also have unique eyespots at each end, which resemble small circles when viewed from above – especially noticeable if you hold your hand up close so we can see them better here: